 A. One unique aspect of an HSA is the ability to invest some of your savings to potentially increase the value of your account and save for retirement.
 To invest your HSA funds, you must have a minimum balance of \$1,000 in your HSA.
-Any dollar amount in excess of the \$1,000 may be rolled over into your HSA Investment Account via online Transfer/Distribution at www.payflex.com.
-You determine how you want to allocate your money into the mutual fund options provided by PayFlex.
+Any dollar amount in excess of the \$1,000 may be rolled over into your HSA Investment Account via online Transfer/Distribution within your HSA online account at Inspira Financial.
+You determine how you want to allocate your money into the mutual fund options available.
 For advice on investments choices, we recommend you contact a licensed investment expert.
-Neither PayFlex nor UAH will offer any investment advice.